-What is creativity coaching?
+What is writing coaching?

 Excellent question, Watson.

-Creativity Coaching is just what is sounds like: having someone coach you as you stumble and run and crawl and dance through your creative life.
+Writing Coaching is just what is sounds like: having someone coach you as you stumble and run and crawl and dance through your creative life.
 Think of it as boot camp for your creative spirit.
 Or imagine you’re an Olympic athlete in training.
 This is the level of dedication and intention you and I will both bring to the table.